 Fighting fracking on the frontline

 No other energy company does more to oppose fracking than we do.
-As well as running campaigns, providing anti-fracking groups with funds, and promising to never supply fracked gas, we recently met with Rhiannon Adam, a photographer who has been documenting the Preston New Road fracking site, and Rose from Friends of the Earth, a charity that are working tirelessly to oppose fracking.
+As well as running campaigns and providing anti-fracking groups with funds, we recently met with Rhiannon Adam, a photographer who has been documenting the Preston New Road fracking site, and Rose from Friends of the Earth, a charity that are working tirelessly to oppose fracking.

 Despite fracking being the most unpopular form of energy ever, the government have pressed ahead with plans and drilling began at Cuadrilla’s Preston New Road site in October 2018.